Zār: Tumbura

-Kursī (which means chair, but probably didn't originally refer to that in context; the origin and meaning are unknown, but it can be translated as "enthronement") always starts on Thursday and lasts seven days.
+Kursī (which means chair, but probably didn't originally refer to that in context; the origin and meaning are unknown, but it may be translated as "enthronement") always starts on Thursday and lasts seven days.
 It is the longest and most complex ceremony.
 The laylat al-hinna is on Thursday, and is the same as before except the tray also includes four pieces of soap, two lit candles stuck in coffee cups, and should have twice the number of tea and coffee cups.
 Friday has the sheep sacrifice for al-Jilani.
 Saturday has the ritual "opening" of the sheep head and optional mayz ritual for Banda with a black goat sacrifice.
 Sunday is the ritual "opening" of the goat head, the optional mayz for the Khawājā, and sacrifice of a turkey.
 Nothing happens Monday or Tuesday.
 Wednesday has the bride's ritual bath in the river.
 The ritual symbolism of the kursī presents the initiate as a bride, a woman having sex, a birthing mother, and a newborn simultaneously.
 Kursī only occurs once- similar private rituals are considered optional vow renewals or thanksgiving ceremonies dedicated directly to al-Jilani.
 Kursī by the 1980s had become more of an optional ritual, while gadah al-bayād remains necessary.

 Friday is the day of the ritual procession and sacrifice for al-Jilani, which happen in the open.
 People eat first, and the ceremony starts around 5pm.
 Ideally everyone wears white, which is al-Jilani's color.
 The zaffa (procession) is first, with the shaykha and jalīsa escorting the initiate out of the tumbura room to sit in front of the sanjak as the tahlīl is played.
 The shaykha and brigdar present the al-Jilani and Bilal flags to the sanjak, and the procession starts.
 It is a counterclockwise half walk-half dance around the maydān while the sanjak plays zaffa songs.
 People stand on the sides and play kashākīsh rattles and drums, and most ritual items are carried.
 The novice initiate wears white tob and garmasīs (bridal veil) while carrying an amāna.
 The shaykha wears a white dress, tob, and Banda's beaded accessories.
 The procession goes until the sanjak finishes playing.
 Much of this is similar to the three annual Sufi zaffas- those and the tumbura's three annual zaffas ceased to be public due to a government ban in the 1960s.

 One of the songs (sha'yan li'llah) is from the Mirghaniyya order.
 Some members of this order are mentioned in song during the procession, and the ritual tea and coffee services are held in honor of Muhammad al-Hassan (born al-Mīrghanī).
-Notably, this order was anti-Madhist, a sentiment shared by tumbura members, due to the Madhists being pro-slavery.
+Notably, this order was anti-Mahdist, a sentiment shared by tumbura members, due to the Mahdists being pro-slavery.
 The zaffa songs also invoke Mohammed, Bilal, other Sufi figures, mermaids, and river angels.
 The last two are associated with the Gumuz khayt, and with childbirth.